stolostron/rhacm-docs/about/glossary_terms.md

 ## Red Hat Advanced Cluster Management for Kubernetes terms

-- Application lifecycle: the processes that are used to manage application resources on your managed clusters.
+- Application lifecycle: The processes that are used to manage application resources on your managed clusters.
 A multi-cluster application uses a Kubernetes specification, but with additional automation of the deployment and lifecycle management of resources to individual clusters.

 - Channel: A custom resource definition that points to repositories where Kubernetes resources are stored, such as a GitHub repository, Helm chart repository, object store, or hub cluster namespace.
 Channels support multiple subscriptions from multiple targets.